Influential Woman · Performing Arts

 03What values are most important to you in your work and personal life?

-The most important values to me are inclusivity and making sure everyone feels valued.
-I wanted to create a culture that has a very high sense of value, so that everyone knows that they have a part in the greater whole.
-There's a part of operating a performing arts organization that can make people feel as if they are just a number, just someone on a list or in a section, but there's none of that in the organization I operate.
-I make sure people know their stand partner and feel connected.
-I also value transparency and don't gatekeep information.
-If I've tried something and it's worked, and I'm able to share that with another organization to contribute to their success, I think that's wonderful.
-I'm not above learning and welcome opportunities for discussion with others who have worked in these roles.
-I value moving in silence and working hard on the back end rather than seeking recognition.
-I don't operate in a way where I feel everything needs to be brought into the limelight.
-I also strongly believe that I would never take credit independently because success is absolutely through the support of those involved in the organization.
+The most important values to Monica are inclusivity and making sure everyone feels valued.
+She wanted to create a culture that has a very high sense of value, so that everyone knows that they have a part in the greater whole.
+There is a part of operating a performing arts organization that can make people feel as if they are just a number, someone on a list or in a section, but there is none of that in the organization she operates.
+She makes sure people feel connected.
+She also values transparency and does not gatekeep information.
+If she has tried something and it has worked, and she is able to share that with another organization to contribute to their success, she thinks that is wonderful.
+She is not above learning and welcomes opportunities for discussion with others who have worked in adjacent roles.
+Monica values working hard on the back end rather than seeking recognition.
+She does not operate in a way where she feels everything needs to be under a spotlight.
+She also strongly believes that she would never take credit independently because success is absolutely through the support of those involved in the organization.
 Without the conductor and the 65 members who show up each week to rehearse, there is no orchestra.
 The face of the organization is really the members who are contributing to its success.

 Join Influential Women and start making an impact.
 Register now.